-DOVER – Delaware horse owners are being advised to make certain their equines’ vaccinations are current to protect against the threat of two potentially fatal diseases.
+DOVER – With warm weather here and mosquito season under way, Delaware horse owners are being advised to make certain their equines’ vaccinations are current to protect against the threat of two potentially fatal diseases.

 “Vaccination is a simple and cost-effective way of preventing these diseases – far cheaper than treating them,” Hirst said.
 “Horse owners should take full precautions to keep their horses safe, and be on the alert for signs of infection.”

 The Mosquito Control Section of the Delaware Department of Natural Resources and Environmental Control monitors for both diseases statewide.
-DNREC treats wooded wetlands near populated areas in all three counties, as well as many other types of mosquito-producing habitats.
+DNREC began spraying for mosquitoes in mid-March, treating wooded wetlands near populated areas in all three counties.

 Hirst said horse owners should contact their veterinarian immediately if they suspect their horse may be showing signs of WNV or EEE, which both may include fever (though not always with WNV), anorexia, head pressing, depression or personality change, wobbling or staggering, weakness, blindness, convulsions, muscle spasms in the head and neck, or hind-limb weakness.

 Owners should consult with their veterinarians about the WNV and EEE vaccinations, as well as vaccinations for herpesvirus (rhinopneumonitis), influenza, rabies and tetanus, among others, Hirst said.